Subscribe to our

 He has proved to be a capable, caring organizer and strong at altitude.
 Sherpas enjoy working with him, not just because he speaks Nepali.

 For guide-assisted climbs on 8000m peaks safety is paramount.
 We have better than 1:1 sherpa ratio and additional backup, the best walkie-talkies, emergency oxygen and a comprehensive medical kit.
 Also a big part of safety is common sense, altitude sense and experience, and making good judgment calls; that is what your leader-guide is for.

-In all (~20x) 8000m expeditions under Jamie's leadership, we have had only had two cases of frostbite and one evacuation off the mountain.
+In all (~20x) 8000m expeditions under Jamie's leadership, we have had only had two cases of frostbite and one major rescue.
 We have had no deaths.

 We prefer to run expeditions with lower numbers of members, 4-9 is nice, the big guns run 8-24, which often means things are less adaptable.
 But the downside of running small teams is that there are less guides, usually just Jamie and the sherpa team (and hence we prefer the term professionally-lead expeditions).
 Our process of discussing safety and weather issues is far more consultative, which often means we take a finer line.